 11.3 The Seller accepts liability to the extent that it results from its own negligence or the negligence of its employees for death or personal injury without limit and physical damage to or loss of the Buyer’s tangible property up to an amount of £1,000 in respect of each incident or series of connected incidents.

 11.4 The Buyer agrees that except as expressly provided in this Clause 11 the Seller will not be under any liability of any kind whatever or however caused arising directly or indirectly in connection with the Contract.

 11.5 Neither party shall be liable to the other or be deemed to be in breach of the Contract by reason of any delay in performing, or any failure to perform any of its obligations in relation to the Goods if the delay or failure was beyond that party’s reasonable control.
 Without prejudice to the generality of the foregoing, the following shall be regarded as causes beyond either party’s reasonable control:-

-(a) act of god, explosion, flood, tempest, fire of accident;
+(a) act of God, explosion, flood, tempest, fire or accident;

 (b) war or threat of war, sabotage, insurrection, civil disturbance or requisition;

 (c) acts, restrictions, regulations, bye-laws, prohibitions or measure of any kind on the part of any governmental, parliamentary or local authority;

 (d) import or export regulations or embargoes;